 I wonder why I’m here because I have no clue what brought me here.

 I took a one-way ticket to a deranged world and I need to get out.
 I have too much to offer and everything to lose, yet, helping myself is a war I’m still fighting in.
 I’m a message in a bottle thrown into the ocean and I’m afraid of being found.
 I want the waves to dethrone the cork ruling over me, shatter the walls of this castle and let the water consume me.
 I want to wilt away.
-I want my words to fade and my meaning to lose itself.
+I want my words to fade and my meaning to dissipate.
 I’m scared of being understood but I’m also scared of drowning.
 I can’t sink to the ocean floor because my bones can’t handle the cold and my body can’t carry me against the water.